Theory and ExamplesSketch the graph of a differentiable function ... | Channels for Pearson+

 Finding Differentials

-A local maximum occurs at a point where the function value is greater than or equal to the values of the function at nearby points.
-At a local maximum, the derivative changes from positive to negative, indicating a peak in the graph.
-Recognizing local maxima helps in identifying the turning points of the function.
+A local maximum of a function occurs at a point where the function value is greater than or equal to the values at nearby points.
+For a differentiable function, this typically happens where the derivative changes from positive to negative, indicating a peak in the graph.
+Recognizing local maxima helps in accurately sketching the function's graph.

 Recommended video: